Configure CloudGuard Network for GCP MIG

 You can also create the service account during the deployment.

-For step-by-step instructions on enabling Cloud Management Extension (CME) in Smart-1 Cloud management, refer to Quantum Smart-1 Cloud Administration Guide > Using the settings > Cloud Management Extension (CME) Configuration.
+Refer to Quantum Smart-1 Cloud Administration Guide > Using the settings > Cloud Management Extension (CME) Configuration for step-by-step instructions for enabling CME in Smart-1 Cloud.

 Alternative deployment options for the Check Point Security Management Server include Google Cloud Platform, other cloud platforms, or on-premises.